Bulgarian Rakia 2026: 8 Tips + Best Sofia Mehanas to Try It

 On this page

-Bulgarian Rakia Guide: 8 Essential Tips for the National Drink
+Bulgarian Rakia 2026: 8 Essential Tips & the Best Sofia Mehanas to Try It

 Bulgarian rakia is the fruit brandy that defines hospitality across the country, poured before every meal worth remembering.